 As a medical specialty, neurosurgery is focused on the prevention, diagnosis, surgical treatment and rehabilitation of disorders which affect all portions of the nervous system; this includes the brain, spine (including the spinal cord, vertebral bodies and discs) and peripheral nerves.
-Maryland Brain, Spine & Pain (MBSP) has three neurosurgeons, Dr. Brian Sullivan, Dr. Timothy Burke and Dr. Gary Dix, all of whom are Board-Certified.
+Maryland Brain, Spine & Pain (MBSP) has two neurosurgeons, Dr. Brian Sullivan, and Dr. Gary Dix, all of whom are Board-Certified.
 In the field of medicine, not all doctors are Board-Certified, but ours are.
 A Board-Certified doctor has gone through advanced training in his/her medical specialty.
 Further, to become certified, a physician must undergo an additional, rigorous set of exams and peer evaluations.

 The neurosurgeons at MBSP are conservative; they see surgery as a last resort.
 Our doctors know when to operate and when to hold off on surgery in place of other approaches first — approaches such as Anti-inflammatories, heat and/or ice, Physical Therapy/Aqua Therapy, Laser, Acupuncture, Chiropractic or Steroid injections.
 Our surgeons are committed to comprehensive care; they are highly experienced in a wide variety of surgical pathways, from simple, minimally invasive procedures to extensive, complex operations.

 For patients who have tried conservative options and are ready for surgery, our neurosurgical team has the knowledge, experience and expertise to care for you.
 Today, neurosurgery is an advanced field with new treatments options including disc replacement, minimally invasive surgery and other new techniques and technologies (iFuse for sacroiliac problems; Coflex for spinal stenosis).
 MBSP takes special pride in how we care for our patients.
 “We give patients the same medical advice we would give our family members,” says Dr. Sullivan, President of MBSP and a Board-Certified neurosurgeon.

 During an initial consultation with one of our specialists — Physician Assistants (PA), Nurse Practitioners (NP) or Doctors — we listen to you, perform a physical exam and review imaging including computed tomography (CT) and magnetic resonance imaging (MRI) for conditions such as bone fractures, brain abnormalities, tumors, and spine conditions like a pinched nerve or herniated disc.